odoo/odoo/doc/reference/views.rst

             2018
             2017

-        Muti selection of options is allowed.
+        Multi selection of options is allowed.

     ``default_period`` (optional)
         only makes sense for a filter with non empty ``date`` attribute.